The following topics will be covered in this blog tutorial:

 |Class you offer should take key, value pairs of Text class.
 If not specified TextOutputformat is used as the default.

 |Class that determines which reduce a key is sent to.

 |For backward compatibility: specifies a record reader class instead of an input format class.

 |Creates output lazily.
 For example, if the output format is based on FileOutputFormat, the output file is created only on the first call to output. collect or Context.write.

 |Script to call when reduction makes the task failure

 It is the name of the C++ interface to Hadoop MapReduce.
 Unlike Hadoop Streaming which uses standard I/O to communicate with the map and reduce code Pipes uses sockets as the channel over which the tasktracker communicates with the process running the C++ map or reduce function.
 JNI is not used.

-That’s all for this section of the hadoop tutorial.
-Let’s move on to the next one on Pig!
+That’s all for this section of the Hadoop tutorial.
+Let’s move on to the next one on Hbase!